Bill Rapps: Early career (1903–1906)

 In September 1904, Rapps was given a tryout with the Columbus Senators of the Class A American Association.
 He was offered a contract from Columbus general manager Bob Quinn for the 1905 season, but chose to stay with the Leavenworth Orioles, who also extended Rapps a contract offer for the upcoming season.
 Leavenworth joined the Class C Western Association in 1905.
 Rapps was late reporting to the Orioles, but eventually joined the team in June 1905 after the Leavenworth management increased his salary.

 The Topeka State Journal asserted in their August 10, 1905, edition that Rapps' "idiosyncrasies" kept him from being promoted to a higher minor league.
 Rapps curbed his antics in 1905 as The Topeka State Journal noted on August 19, 1905, "Then there was Bill Rapps [...]
 But he is not the same Bill of yore.
 Perhaps he is getting dignified.
 No more we hear him yell like an Apache Indian when he makes a hit: 'Noisy Bill Rapps, you lucky dog.'
 No more his: 'Vaaal saaay!' caroms from fence to fence.
 No longer does he paw the earth and howl himself hoarse. [...]
 This year he is quiet and says little in comparison to his welcome mouthings last summer."
 The newspaper gave him a new nickname, "Silent" Bill Rapps.
+Rapps was fined $15 for assaulting for a Western Association umpire in September.
 Rapps finished the 1905 season with a .264 batting average.
 He led all Western Association first basemen in fielding percentage and putouts.
 After the season, Rapps joined the Sedalia Goldbugs on a month-long tour of Oklahoma where they played local amateur and semi-pro teams.